ProteinsWebTeam/interpro-blog/_posts/2017-10-03-Homologous-superfamily.md

 published: true
 layout: post
 category: interpro
-title: Homologous superFamily: a new InterPro entry type
+title: 'Homologous superFamily: a new InterPro entry type'
 ---
 InterPro entries are comprised of one or more signatures from member databases, thereby providing a unified view of protein families.
 Each InterPro entry is labelled with a "type" reflecting what the constituent signatures represent: families, domains, repeats or sites.
 As part of release 65.0, InterPro has added a new entry type, _homologous superfamily_, to complement the existing set of types.
 A _homologous superfamily_ is a group of proteins that share a common evolutionary origin, indicated by their structural similarities.